 - Prepare documents, such as work orders, bills of lading, or shipping orders, to route materials.

-Shipping and Traffic Clerks with little to no experience tend to make between $20230 and $24500 while the more experienced ones make over $38270 per year.
+Shipping, Receiving and Traffic Clerks with little to no experience tend to make between $22900 and $27040 while the more experienced ones can earn over $40580 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Shipping and Traffic Clerk is to move to a higher paying state like DC.
-Right now, the highest paying states for Shipping and Traffic Clerks are DC, AK, HI, WA and MA.
+One of the easiest ways to increase your salary as a Shipping, Receiving and Traffic Clerk is to move to a higher paying state like DC.
+Right now, the highest paying states for Shipping, Receiving and Traffic Clerks are DC, AK, WA, MA and HI.

-3 other factors that can increase your salary as A Shipping and Traffic Clerk is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Shipping, Receiving and Traffic Clerk is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Shipping and Traffic Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Shipping, Receiving and Traffic Clerks what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons